 We are dedicated to providing skill development to our participants to strive to be the best they can be; ensure the development of self-esteem and skill development in a safe and fair environment.

 More To It Than Just Hockey.
 Parents, this is Important!

 In 2016 the SLHC DEVELOPMENT Team undertook a complete review of our off ice program.
 They realized that the on ice program was more readily able to be updated each year because of the training resources available through Hockey Alberta.
 Realizing the same could be done with the off ice program through information and programming available through schools and other sport camp models the Team started to think ‘out of the box’ to build a vision that would make the off ice program as valuable and enjoyable to the students as the on ice version.

 To achieve this more complete program, one that is age specific in nature and maintains the appropriate physical training but also includes team building, respect of team mates friends and new acquaintances, we sought the advice of many social agencies including schools and alternate recreation experts.
 We wanted to come up with age appropriate programming and supervisory measures.
 We came up with a model enlisting the services of education and recreation programming leaders to oversee our Youth Leaders who are affectionately known as Rovers within our team.

-After two years the results have been more than satisfactory!
+Since these programming upgrades were implemented, the results have been more than satisfactory!
 The model is now built and we just have to make yearly updates to keep the program relevant.